ludocode/onramp/README.md

 ## Quick Start

-WARNING: The final stage compiler and preprocessor are incomplete.
-There is no support for function pointers, initializer lists, function-like macros, `#if`, `float`, `long long`, and much more.
-The compiler is not yet ready for real world use.
+WARNING: The libc is incomplete and there is no support for floating point math.
+Onramp is not yet ready for real world use.

 On POSIX systems, run the build script and put the results on your PATH.